 - a.
 A mix of uses is encouraged and a range of commercial, residential, institutional, cultural uses is permitted in this Character Sub-area.
 To encourage activity in the area, providing for a mix of uses on property or site is encouraged, although buildings can be single-use in nature.
 The range - of commercial activity may include such uses as office, retail and service commercial.
 Multiple-unit residential such as apartments, street townhouse, stacked townhouses, live-work residential are permitted either in conjunction with commercial including at-grade retail, or as a single use.
 Existing single detached residential uses are recognized and may continue as a use in the area.
 Highway commercial type uses are not permitted, nor are auto-related facilities such as drive-through facilities in conjunction with other commercial uses.
 Open Space opportunities such as parkettes and/or urban plazas may be accommodated in the Main Street North Medium Density Transition area. - b.
 A greater amount of development intensity and built form can be accommodated in the Medium Density Transition areas in comparison to the Historic Commercial Character Sub-areas.
-Subject to 3.4.3 c), built form shall generally be in the range of 2-5 storeys.
-The siting and massing of new buildings shall be appropriate in relationship to neighbouring built form and shall provide a transition in scale and massing to the low-rise residential areas and the Historic Mixed-use Character Sub-Area.
+Built form shall generally be in the range of 2-5 storeys.
+The siting and massing of new buildings shall be appropriate in relationship to neighbouring built form and shall provide a transition in scale and massing

-Figure 3-11:Medium Density Transition Sub-Areas, N.T.S.
+Figure 3-11: Medium Density Transition Sub-Areas, N.T.S.